LelioH/LelioH/README.md

 🌱 I’m a brazilian developer coding with ReactJS, ReactNative and somethimes NodeJS

-👨🏻‍💻 I'm currently working as an Intern at LubySoftware (https://www.luby.com.br/)
+👨🏻‍💻 I'm currently working as an Intern

 📓  I'm currently also working on my Final Paper at UFF (http://www.uff.br/) in Brazil to graduate in Computer Science